 This award is named in memory of Olga Jonasson, MD, who was the first female chair of an academic department of surgery and a leader in the American College of Surgeons.
 The award is given to an AWS member who, through outstanding mentorship, enables and encourages women surgeons to realize their personal and professional goals.

-2017 Award Recipients: Karen Brasel, MD, MPH, Oregon Health & Science University
+2020 Award Recipient: Farah Husain, MD, Oregon Health and Science University

 This award is given to non-members who are supportive of AWS’ goals and mission.
 It was renamed in 2007 in recognition of both the legacy and the generous endowment provided by our AWS Past Presidents.